 Fatty liver, or hepatic steatosis, is a term that describes the buildup of fat in the liver.
-It’s normal to have some fat in your liver, but too much can become a health problem.
+It’s normal to have small amounts of fat in your liver, but too much can become a health problem.

 The liver is the second largest organ in the body.
-It’s responsible for a wide variety of functions, including processing everything we eat or drink and filter any harmful substances from the blood.
-This process is interrupted if too much fat is in the liver.
-Fatty liver is when fat accounts for more than 5 to 10 percent of your liver’s weight.
-View a BodyMap of the liver and learn more about its function.
+It’s responsible for a wide variety of functions, including processing everything we eat and drink, and filtering harmful substances from the blood.
+Too much fat in the liver can lead to long-term liver damage.
+View a body map of the liver and learn more about its function.

 The liver commonly repairs itself by rebuilding new liver cells when the old ones are damaged.
 When there’s repeated damage to the liver, permanent scarring takes place.
 This condition is called cirrhosis.

 Fatty liver typically has no associated symptoms.
 However, research has shown has shown that about 20 percent of people with fatty liver inflammation progress to worse conditions.
-If this occurs, you may experience fatigue or vague abdominal discomfort.
-Your liver may become slightly enlarged, which your doctor can detect during a physical exam.
+If this occurs, you may experience fatigue or abdominal discomfort.
+Your liver may become slightly enlarged, which your doctor may be able to detect during a physical exam.

-However, excess fat in the liver can cause inflammation.
+It’s believed that the excess fat in the liver, along with certain medical conditions, increases inflammation.
 If your liver becomes inflamed, you may have symptoms such as:

 If fatty liver progresses to cirrhosis and liver failure, symptoms can include:

 The most common cause of fatty liver identified in most cases is alcohol use disorder and heavy drinking.
-In many cases, doctors don’t know what causes fatty liver in people who don’t drink much alcohol.
+In many cases, it’s much less clear what causes fatty liver in people who don’t drink much alcohol.
 However, higher body weight, a diet high in processed sugar, high triglycerides, diabetes, low physical activity, and genetics all play a role.

-Fatty liver develops when the body creates too much fat or cannot metabolize fat fast enough.
-The excess fat is stored in liver cells where it accumulates to form fatty liver disease.
+Fatty liver develops when the body creates too much fat or can’t metabolize fat efficiently enough.
+The excess fat is stored in liver cells where it accumulates and causes fatty liver disease.

-Besides alcoholism, other common causes of fatty liver include:
+Besides alcohol use disorder, other common causes of fatty liver include: